rgreenste/scRNAseq_explore/Rmd_Files/2_QC_Filtering.md

     ##   <integer> <integer>   <integer> <integer>
     ## 1       116      1101        1411      1554

-Now we add back to the SingleCellExperiement the calculated QC metrics via the colData slot and a new column for the discard logical
+Now add back the calculated QC metrics to the SingleCellExperiement via the colData slot and a new column for the discard logical

 ``` r
 # column bind the states from perCellQC to the original sce now called unfiltered